AdobeDocs/core-services.en/help/interface/admin-getting-started.md

 Adobe is updating its provisioning to provide all Experience Cloud customers access to foundational capabilities that aid interoperability between some Experience Cloud products.
 Users will have Adobe Experience Platform as a new entitlement added to their Experience Cloud organizations, with [!UICONTROL Data Collection] as an included service.

 Adobe Experience Platform [!UICONTROL Data Collection] includes [tags](https://experienceleague.adobe.com/en/docs/tags) for simplified universal tag management, and offers a trusted, robust, and complete, streaming data infrastructure.
-Tags simplify customer experience data collection and streamlines experience delivery.
+Tags simplify customer experience data collection and streamline experience delivery.

 **Changes in Admin Console**

 Administrators could see changes or additions to the Admin Console as follows:

-* The Adobe Experience Platform product card in the Admin Console will include:
+* The Adobe Experience Platform product card in the Admin Console includes:

   * Places
   * Assurance